Simerg launches “Essays and Letters” on its 2nd anniversary and invites Ismaili writers to contribute literary essays and reviews

-In celebration of our Second Anniversary, Simerg announces a new section called Essays and Letters.
-Thiswill be a venue through which we will seek to bring the best writings in fiction, nonfiction, art, film and literature written by Ismaili authors, both new and established in the literary community.
-Interesting pieces that reflect the diverse voices from the world-wide Ismaili community will be published.
-It is our hope that this niche will inspire the writer in each of us to make a contribution to this new section.
+In celebration of our 2nd anniversary, Simerg announces a new section called Essays and Letters.
+This will be a venue through which we will seek to bring the best writings in fiction, nonfiction, art, film, theatre and literature written by Ismaili writers – those who have established themselves in literary circles as well as anyone who has a love and passion for writing on diverse topics.
+Our hope is that you will make this new initiative rich and stimulating in content.
 Your contribution should be submitted to simerg@aol.com.

 Our first piece in this new initiative is Childhood Games written by Mohezin Tejani, a globetrotting Ismaili Muslim exiled from Idi Amin’s Uganda.
 Tejani is writing his memoirs in a trilogy: the first volume “A Chameleon’s Tale: True Stories of a Global Refugee,” published in 2006, was a finalist for a PEN book award in New York.